chapel-lang/chapel/doc/rst/tools/mason/mason.rst

    │   └── MyPackageName.chpl
    └── Mason.toml

-For either type of mason project, you can add new dependencies with ``mason add
+For either type of mason project, add new dependencies with ``mason add
 <package name>``.
-This will add your dependency to the `toml` file.
-When your
+This will add the new dependency to the list in the `toml`
-project is built, mason will download the dependency from the `Mason-Registry
+file.
+When the project is built, mason will download source files for all Chapel dependencies using the `Mason-Registry
-<https://github.com/chapel-lang/mason-registry>`_, allowing you to use it in
+<https://github.com/chapel-lang/mason-registry>`_, allowing them to be used
-your application or library.
+in the application or library.

+Note that mason also supports numerous other features such as unit testing, examples, and documentation.
+See the sections below for more information.

 Getting Started with Mason